ArturoSbr/ArturoSbr/README.md

-Hi, my name is Arturo and I am a full-time MSc student.
+Hi, my name is Arturo and derive insights from data to
+1. make predictions
+2. quantify cause-effect relationships

-- I develop predictive tools to forecast all sorts of phenomena using data.
-- I have over four years of experience as a Data Scientist.
-You can [click here](https://developer.circulodecredito.com.mx/productos/fintech-score) to check out my latest model.
+In the past, I have developed predictive tools to forecast all sorts of phenomena using data.
+As an example of my work as a Data Scientist, you can [click here](https://developer.circulodecredito.com.mx/productos/fintech-score) to check out my latest published model.

-I recently became interested in the use of statistics for studying causal effects rather than predictability, so my upcoming repositories will focus on econometrics rather than machine learning.
+I am currently studying for an MSc in Applied Economics.
+As a consequence, my most recent repositories have focused on Causal Inference rather than Machine Learning.